multiversodigital/NodeCrudApi/readme.md

-﻿# Generate NODE CRUD API MySQL
+﻿# Generate NODE CRUD API MySQL  -  Windows

 This app is a wizard for generating node crud api.